Join Our Next Call-to-Action

 - Thanking and releasing the container

-“When we prepare for our healing ceremonies, we journey to the spirit of the situation to look for guidance.
+“When we prepare for a tending process, we journey to the spirit of the situation to look for guidance.
 This might be the spirit of the land, the soul of a community, country or the spirit of a culture, or collective consciousness.
 We ask the simple question, “What would be the most effective way that we can be of service?”.
 Sometimes the answer is clear.
 Sometimes it is unexpected.
 Sometimes the answer is to not do any ceremony at all.

 Because we conduct this journey with the assistance of our tried and true spirit friends of kindness, we can trust that their answers come from a place more resourced than we could find on our own.
 This sacred listening practice is revelatory and healing to all beings.
 As we are all connected through unseen webs, answering the call for healing in this way brings healing to ourselves as well, through a beautiful circle of offering and gratitude.
 Blessed be.”